Student Life . Orientation

-Fall Orientation is a mandatory two-day program that occurs shortly after students move on campus in August.
+Fall Orientation is a mandatory three-day program that occurs shortly after students move on campus in August.
 Students will learn more about their classmates, gain an understanding of faculty expectations, familiarize themselves with our campus and University Circle, and discover how to be a successful student at CIA.

-|Submit your tuition deposit||May 1|
+|Submit tuition deposit||May 1|

-|Submit your housing deposit and application||May 1|
+|Submit housing deposit & application||May 1|

 Wondering what materials you might need for the first day of class?
 Be prepared and read our recommended list of art supplies.